 For reporting purposes, the licences were granted amalgamated reporting and expenditure status as GR086/09.
-The licences have had their EPA status revoked during 2015 following two consecutive years of not meeting expenditure covenant requirements.
 The common anniversary date is 6 February; all Expenditure Statements are submitted prior to 6 March with the Technical Report due by 6 April.
 The individual licences have retained their original 'operational year' date for rental payments and reductions.